 It’s not the most powerful 14-incher out there, but it is still a capable implementation in terms of overall performance in both daily use and demanding loads, is more portable than the majority of the other options, and offers that 2.8K 16:10 OLED display that most of the alternatives do not.

 In fact, this OLED screen is the prominent selling point for this series and what sets it apart from the other 14-inch performance laptops out there.
 Otherwise, if you’d be OK with a 70% DCI-P3 144Hz IPS FHD screen instead, the

-So at the end of the day, if you decide that a punchy and awesome looking OLED screen is the way to go for you on a compact multi-purpose laptop that can efficiently handle daily chores, demanding workloads and some gaming, the VivoBook Pro 14X is for sure an option to consider at this point.
-Just make sure you also understand the potential drawbacks of OLED laptop screens first, as well as the small corners that Asus cut on this product, mostly in the IO department.
+At the end of the day, if you decide that a punchy and awesome looking OLED screen is the way to go for you on a compact multi-purpose laptop that can efficiently handle daily chores, demanding workloads, and some gaming, the VivoBook Pro 14X is for sure an option to consider at this point.
+Just make sure you also understand the potential drawbacks of OLED laptop screens, as well as the small corners that Asus cut on this product, mostly in the IO department.

 This wraps up our review of the Vivobook Pro 14X M7400 here, and I’d love to hear your thoughts, questions, and feedback down below.
 Would you get this over everything else in this class?

 Our content is reader-supported.
 If you buy through some of the links on our site, we may earn a commission.